Why the AirMini is the easiest CPAP to battery-power

 | 8-hour energy needed | ~50-56 Wh |

 The Medistrom Pilot-24 Lite is purpose-built for CPAP machines and it shows.
 It connects to the AirMini via DC, skipping the energy losses of AC conversion entirely.
-At 97.68 Wh, it stays under the FAA's 100 Wh carry-on limit.
+At 97.68 Wh, it stays under the FAA's 100 Wh carry-on limit with room to spare.

 With the AirMini's low power draw, you get roughly 14-16 hours of runtime per charge.
 That's two full nights on a single battery without thinking about it.